lvamaral/event-aggregator/README.md

 - Time series data is sorted by time.
 Therefore, the database is meant to be used by appending new data.
 Populating a table with out of order time data (such as the `events.csv`) can therefore be a challenge.
 To get around this, I had to add a “commit lag” to the `events` table so that the database could re-order events under-the-hood before committing it to persistent memory

 A `migrate` command is provided (executed with `npm run migrate`) to populate the database with our `events.csv` data.
 For convenience, this command is run when the containers are started, but in a real application we would want to separate these processes out.
+Also for demonstration purposes we aren't persisting any data, so everytime the container is spun down and up we are re-populating the DB from scratch.

 It is worth noting that in populating the DB we are making certain assumptions about the data: